AlexyDarius/EchoForge/repo-manager/README.md

 3. Click "Save Changes" to update the idea
 4. Click "Save to File" to persist changes to disk

+#### Viewing Source Information
+1. Select an idea from the left panel
+2. Click "View Sources" button
+3. A new window opens showing:
+   - Original JSON source data for each related item
+   - Full markdown context from the week
+   - Week metadata (tools used, tags, generation date)
+4. Use "Copy to Clipboard" to copy the source information

 #### Deleting an Idea
 1. Select the idea to delete
 2. Click "Delete" button
 3. Confirm the deletion in the dialog

+### Source Information Linking

+The application automatically links ideas to their source information:

+- **JSON Logs**: Loads all `*.json` files from `../data/json-logs/`
+- **Markdown Logs**: Loads all `*.md` files from `../data/md-logs/`
+- **Related Items**: Each idea's `related_items` array links to specific items in the source data
+- **Context Preservation**: Shows both the specific item and full week context

+This ensures you never lose the original source information when generating content from ideas.

 ### Data Format